gatsbyjs/gatsby/docs/docs/how-to/styling/css-modules.md

 ### CSS Module example

-The CSS in a CSS module is no different than normal CSS, but the extension of the file is different to mark that the file will be processed.
+The CSS in a CSS module is no different than normal CSS, but the extension of the file is different to mark that the file will be processed:

 ```css:title=src/components/container.module.css
 .container {